Reading the data

 All ADII scores and percentages are weighted to the Australian population.

-The Affordability stress score describes the percentage of household income required for a family or single-headed household to gain access to a defined Internet Bundle.
-It occurs when the lowest income groups (typically defined as those in the lowest 40% of the income distribution) are required to pay a relatively large proportion of their income to access that internet bundle.
+Affordability stress occurs when the lowest income groups (typically defined as those in the lowest 40% of the income distribution) are required to pay a relatively large proportion of their income to access that internet bundle.

 Households that need to pay more than 5% of their household income to access the internet bundle are considered to have ‘low Affordability’.
 Households that need to pay less than 5% of their household income are considered to have ‘high Affordability’.